Low Tide Modulator - No Output

 View attachment 67623

 A builder I follow on instagram built two of these and neither worked.
 Starting to think I'm having the same issue as the other defective PCB I got with the bad trace.
 Or maybe something is up with the included randomizer IC?
 I feel like the bypass LED would still work even if there were an issue with that IC though.
-Gonna try the audio probe and see if I can find anything.
-Guessing not too many are interested or know much about this circuit?
+Gonna try the audio probe and see if I can find anything

 In the above schematic does anyone know which resistor the CLR is?
 R54 or R55?
 Just wondering why there's an extra resistor there.